Re-Alloc/ASCII_WarioWare/README.md

 ## WHAT WILL VERSION 2.0 INCLUDE?

-- Music for the menu, game and microgames
+- Music for the menu, microgames and the microgame itself
 - Some microgames might receive upgrades
 - Maybe 2 or 3 more microgames
+- More clean, structured code

 ### NOTES:
 - All the comments in the code are in Spanish (that's kinda obvious)